-When introducing new activities into your child's routine, start slowly.
-Choose activities your child wants to do.
+When introducing new activities into your routine, start slowly.
+Choose activities you want to do.
 Physical activity should not be a chore.
-It should be something that your child enjoys doing.
+It should be something that you enjoy doing.

 What is intensity?

 Intensity, or activity level, is the amount of effort that is needed to perform a certain exercise or activity.